HanchengZhao/peer-evaluation-tool/README.md

 ###What are we building?

-`This is a peer-evaluation tool to allow students involved in VIP programs around the world to evaluate their team-members.
+`This is a peer-evaluation tool to allow students involved in VIP programs around the universiry to evaluate their team-members.
 This feedback will allow administrators and mentors to find problems in their teams, assess students performance, and monitor growth for returning students.`

 ###Who uses this software?